-Ms. Hasenfratz holds an Executive MBA from the Ivey School of Business at the University of Western Ontario and an H BSc from the same institution.
+Ms. Hasenfratz holds an Executive MBA from the lvey School of Business at the University of Western Ontario and an H BSc from the same institution.
 In 2018 Ms. Hasenfratz was named Canada's CEO of the Year by Caldwell Partners and was awarded membership in the Order of Canada in recognition of her efforts to promote women in the science, technology, engineering and mathematics fields.

-- Leadership in a large organization
+- Leadership in a large organization Strategy

-- Strategy

 - Manufacturing

 - Automotive sector (International)

-- Large public board experience
+- Large public board

+experience
-Board meeting attendance: 5/5 (100%) Annual General Meeting: 1/1 (100%) Special meetings of the Board: 1/1 (100%)

-Director fees: (none)
+Board meeting attendance: 5/5 (100%) Annual General Meeting: 1/1 (100%) Special meetings of the Board: 1/1 (100%) Not a member of any Board Committees Director fees: (none) Current Board and Council Memberships: NGEN Board and Chair, and Catalyst Canada Advisory Board